The Fairytale Republic of San Marino: Italy’s Mountaintop Microstate

 Tip: If the Hotel Rosa is booked when you visit (and it often is!), the Titano Suites is another terrific choice.
 Slightly more expensive than the Rosa but larger rooms and equally fabulous views.

-Things to do in San Marino
+What to See in San Marino

-Visit the three impressive fortresses (towers) anchoring the city walls.
+The top thing to do in San Marino is to visit the three impressive fortresses (towers) anchoring the city walls.
 The first two are the most impressive and therefore most popular with visitors.

 The First Tower